 Avoiding Trouble at Continuing Care Retirement Communities

 CCRCs offer a continuum of care in a single location, from independent living to assisted living to nursing home care.
 Each community has its own flavor, and some offer specialized options, such as specific care focused on patients diagnosed with Alzheimer’s.
-They may provide services like meals or housekeeping, or onsite gym facilities.
+They may provide services like meals, housekeeping, or onsite gym facilities.

-Additionally, where one spouse needs additional care but the other does not, the well spouse can remain where they are while having easy, close access to their spouse in a nursing home.
+Additionally, where one spouse needs higher levels of care, but the other does not, the well spouse can remain where they are while having easy, close access to their spouse in a nursing home.
 There are also social benefits to having community events and people to monitor potential diminishing capacity over time.

 Be Wary of Contracts and Agreements

 Because CCRCs require a hefty outlay of investment, as well as a significant commitment, it’s important to have legal counsel assisting you with the contracts and financial arrangements prior to signing an agreement.

 “We do a fair amount of helping people when they’re looking at moving into a continuing care community,” says Bridgewater, New Jersey elder law attorney Lawrence Friedman.
 “I help people on the contracts because it’s a really complicated arrangement.
 Most people don’t understand what they’re buying.
 The marketing makes it sound great, and there’s nothing wrong with it; you just need to understand financially what you’re getting into, if it’s right for you or not.”

 Typically, a CCRC contract will require an initial deposit of several hundred thousand dollars, as well as a monthly maintenance fee.
 At the end of the contract, whether upon death or the decision to leave, the deposit is partially refundable, up to a stated percentage (this can range from 50 percent to 90 percent), less the cost of services used, such as nursing home care.